MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/restore-deleted-records.md

 ### Links to sections

-You can add links to headings of other sections of the same document: [Detect which tables have a recycle bin enabled](#detect-which-tables-have-a-recycle-bin-enabled)
+You can add links to headings of other sections of the same document: [Detect which tables do not have recycle bin enabled](#detect-which-tables-do-not-have-recycle-bin-enabled)

 You can link to headings of other sections of a different document: [DeleteMultiple Availability](deletemultiple.md#availability)